 Party bag fillers

-You can treat the kids for less with these party bag and loot ideas.
-Some party bag fillers are under 50p and sent straight to your door.
-You can even save time and purchase pre-made party bags from £1.50 each.
+You can treat the kids for less with party bag and loot ideas.
+Some party bag fillers are under 50p and are sent straight to your door.
+You can save time and purchase pre-made party bags from £1.50 each.

-Kids love getting dressed in fancy dress.
-You don’t have to pay through your nose to kit your kid up in a Superman outfit.
-Angels Fancy Dress has costumes starting from just £5.
+Children love fancy dress and you don’t have to pay through the nose to kit your kid up in a Superman outfit.
+Angels Fancy Dress has costumes starting from £5.

 How was your party?
-Write to us at email@example.com
+Tell us in the comments below!